neoforged/Documentation/docs/resources/server/enchantments/index.md

     // Isolates the ConditionalEffect<Increment> from the provided holder and wraps it in a list for applyEffects.

     Enchantment.damageContext(server, enchantLevel, target, damageSource),
     // Produces a LootContext.
+Other context helpers from the Enchantment class
-    // Other contexts from the Enchantment class include itemContext, locationContext, entityContext, and blockHitContext.
+    // include itemContext, locationContext, entityContext, and blockHitContext.

-    (exampleData) -> mutableValue.setValue(exampleData.add(mutableValue.getValue()))
+    exampleData -> mutableValue.setValue(exampleData.add(mutableValue.getValue()))
     // Runs for each successful <ConditionalEffect<T>>.
     // `exampleData` is an Increment instance.
     // This line actually performs the value adjustment.